Mental Health Facilities Clarke County, GA

 Advantage Behavioral Health Systems Athens/clarke Clinic

-Advantage Behavioral Health Systems Athens/clarke Clinic is a mental health treatment center in Clarke County, GA, located at 240 Mitchell Bridge Road, 30606 zip code area.
-Advantage Behavioral Health Systems Athens/clarke Clinic provides telemedicine/telehealth, partial hospitalization/day treatment and residential treatment.
-Advantage Behavioral Health Systems Athens/clarke Clinic offers couples/family therapy, psychotropic medication and group therapy to children / adolescents, seniors 65 or older and adults.
-Advantage Behavioral Health Systems Athens/clarke Clinic also supports people with HIV or AIDS, clients referred from the court/judicial system and people with trauma.
-Additional services at Advantage Behavioral Health Systems Athens/clarke Clinic consist of family psychoeducation, education services and housing services.
+Advantage Behavioral Health Systems Athens/clarke Clinic is a mental health clinic in Clarke County, Georgia, located at 240 Mitchell Bridge Road, 30606 zip code.
+Advantage Behavioral Health Systems Athens/clarke Clinic offers partial hospitalization/day treatment, telemedicine/telehealth and residential treatment.
+Advantage Behavioral Health Systems Athens/clarke Clinic provides couples/family therapy, integrated dual diagnosis disorder treatment and cognitive behavioral therapy to adults, young adults and children / adolescents.
+Advantage Behavioral Health Systems Athens/clarke Clinic also supports people requiring dual diagnosis treatment, people with HIV or AIDS and clients referred from the court/judicial system.
+Some other services provided by Advantage Behavioral Health Systems Athens/clarke Clinic include supported employment, psychosocial rehabilitation services and mentoring/peer support/consumer-run services.

 Charlie Norwood Vamc Athens Clinic

-Charlie Norwood Vamc Athens Clinic is a mental health clinic in Clarke County, Georgia, located at 9249 Highway 29 South, Suite A, 30601 zip code.
-Charlie Norwood Vamc Athens Clinic offers outpatient treatment and telemedicine/telehealth.
-Charlie Norwood Vamc Athens Clinic provides group therapy, trauma therapy and dialectical behavior therapy to adults, seniors 65 or older and young adults.
-Charlie Norwood Vamc Athens Clinic also supports military families, people with trauma and people requiring dual diagnosis treatment.
-Some other services provided by Charlie Norwood Vamc Athens Clinic include case management, suicide prevention services and family psychoeducation.
+Charlie Norwood Vamc Athens Clinic is a mental health facility in Clarke County, GA, located at 9249 Highway 29 South, Suite A, 30601.
+Charlie Norwood Vamc Athens Clinic provides telemedicine/telehealth and outpatient treatment.
+Charlie Norwood Vamc Athens Clinic provides psychotropic medication, individual psychotherapy and couples/family therapy to adults, seniors 65 or older and young adults.
+Charlie Norwood Vamc Athens Clinic also supports people with trauma, people requiring dual diagnosis treatment and veterans.
+Some other services available at Charlie Norwood Vamc Athens Clinic include chronic disease/illness management, diet and exercise counseling and illness management and recovery.

 Advantage Behavioral Health Systems Youth Services

-Advantage Behavioral Health Systems Youth Services is a mental health facility in Clarke County, GA, located at 240 Mitchell Bridge Road, 30606.
+Advantage Behavioral Health Systems Youth Services is one of mental health facilities in Clarke County, Georgia, located at 240 Mitchell Bridge Road, 30606 zip code.
 Advantage Behavioral Health Systems Youth Services provides telemedicine/telehealth and outpatient treatment.
-Advantage Behavioral Health Systems Youth Services provides individual psychotherapy, behavior modification and dialectical behavior therapy to children / adolescents and young adults.
-Advantage Behavioral Health Systems Youth Services also supports people with PTSD, clients referred from the court/judicial system and LGBT.
-Some other services available at Advantage Behavioral Health Systems Youth Services include supported housing, education services and family psychoeducation.
+Advantage Behavioral Health Systems Youth Services provides trauma therapy, behavior modification and group therapy to young adults and children / adolescents.
+Advantage Behavioral Health Systems Youth Services also supports children/adolescents with serious emotional disturbance, clients referred from the court/judicial system and LGBT.
+Additional services provided at Advantage Behavioral Health Systems Youth Services include court-ordered outpatient treatment, mentoring/peer support/consumer-run services and family psychoeducation.

 SPONSORED AD